Application of three-body stability to globular clusters: I. The stability radius: Mardling stability criterion

-The eccentricity determined by Equation~\ref{th_eKozai} is the maximum possible eccentricity that comes out of this Kozai cycle that gives the maximum resonance width \citep{RoInc}.
-This means that the maximum eccentricity induced by the Kozai mechanism ($e_K$) must also be included in the inner eccentricity functions given in equation~(\ref{th_ResFn_ei}).
+The eccentricity determined by \reqOne{th_eKozai} is the maximum possible eccentricity that comes out of this Kozai cycle that gives the maximum resonance width (Mardling, in preparation).
+This means that the maximum eccentricity induced by the Kozai mechanism ($e_K$) must also be included in the inner eccentricity functions given in \reqOne{th_ResFn_ei}.
 This is achieved by replacing $e_i$ in these equations with the theoretical maximum inner eccentricity given by

 where $e_i^{ind}$ is the induced eccentricity due to the outer binary orbit (\reqNP{th_einduced}) and $e_i^{oct}$ is the eccentricity correction due to the octopole term (\reqNP{th_eoctopole}).
 As the Kozai mechanism relates the eccentricity and inclination then the inclination used in \reqTo{th_incStart}{th_incEnd} must be replaced by the maximum possible inclination over a Kozai cycle ($I_K$).
 The maximum inclination is given by